ExitValue.ai

 Can I actually sell an electric utility?

-If by 'electric utility' you mean the regulated wires-and-poles business, those almost never trade at SMB scale — they're owned by publicly traded utility holding companies or municipal/cooperative authorities, and any sale requires state public service commission approval.
+If by 'electric utility' you mean the regulated wires-and-poles business, those almost never trade at SMB scale, they're owned by publicly traded utility holding companies or municipal/cooperative authorities, and any sale requires state public service commission approval.
 The active SMB M&A market is in unregulated services orbiting utilities: line construction, substation maintenance, transformer services.
-Those trade at 4-8x EBITDA.
+Those trade at platform-tier earnings multiples.

 How much do utility services contractors sell for?

-SMB utility services businesses (line construction, T&D, substation, transformer services) typically sell for 4-8x EBITDA.
+SMB utility services businesses (line construction, T&D, substation, transformer services) typically sell for platform-tier earnings multiples.
 The wide range is driven by master service agreement (MSA) coverage with investor-owned utilities.
 A contractor with 60%+ revenue under MSA clears 6-8x.
 The same EBITDA from project-by-project bidding clears 4-5x.

 Why do utility services multiples seem to be going up?